-Fig. 12 - Locations of violations
+Fig. 13 - Locations of violations

-The location of identified violations is detailed in Fig. 12 above.
+The location of identified violations is detailed in Fig. 13 above.
 Each of the red dots represents the point at which a corridor violation of CAT C/D aircraft occurred.
-It is worthwhile noting that a number of the violations occur within the boundary of the airport and are likely to have merged back into the environmental noise corridor prior to exiting the boundary of the airport.
-Under the rules of the AIP these infringements still represent a violation and are counted as such but are not issued to IAA-ANSP for further investigation
+It is worthwhile noting that the majority of the violations occur within the land boundary of the airport and have merged back into the environmental noise corridor prior to exiting the boundary of the airport.
+Under the rules of the AIP these infringements still represent a violation and are counted as such but are not issued to IAA-ANSP for further investigation or included in the reported track keeping figures as set out in Section 8 Table 16.